What are Intermodal Drayage Services?

 Intermodal Drayage Services is the transportation of cargo by a combination of two or more modes of transportation – truck, railroad, and ocean.
 Taylor Distributing has become a leader in the Cincinnati drayage industry and ships cargo over short and long distances.
 Request a free quote for our drayage rates today!

 How Taylor Distributing Adapts in the Cincinnati Drayage Industry location of the container while in their possession, but timely information becomes difficult, if not impossible, to obtain once the container is turned over to drayage companies.
 During this “dark period” the location of the truck and time of arrival at the consignee is unknown.
 These questions could equally be raised at the point of origin, particularly if the length of dray is a far distance from the railroad terminal.

 Origin and destination drayage services are very involved.
 Paperwork must be completed, the equipment must be inspected, and dispatch must be handled in an efficient and timely manner.
 “We want to be able to more effectively match both pickups and deliveries to better utilize our company equipment,” says Keith Swensen, Fleet Manager at Taylor Distributing.
 Swensen noted that cargo interests were beginning to expect further transparency in their supply chains and began looking to their service providers for visibility.
-That is when our management moved aggressively to integrate intermodal drayage services into their logistics offering.
+That is when our management moved aggressively to integrate the intermodal services into their logistics offering.
 “In order to take advantage of the latest technology, Taylor Distributing tractors are equipped with PeopleNet, a system that provides onboard computers that we fully integrated into our dispatch process,” said Swensen.

 - “PeopleNet utilizes GPS to provide detailed information on the truck’s location and allows us to monitor the move so we can determine the driver’s ETA,” noted Swensen.
 All of this makes the door-to-door move fully visible while under Taylor Distributing control.